jimbateson/jamesbateson.co.uk/src/articles/i-wrote-a-thing.md

 Going off pure Twitter engagement (likes etc), it performed poorly, which I kind of expected.

-But I'm trying to remind myself, that even if one person takes something from it, and thinks about using more semnatic, accessible HTML it will be a massive win.
+But I'm trying to remind myself, that even if one person takes something from it, and thinks about using more semantic, accessible HTML it will be a massive win.

 ## Thanks!
 However unpopular it might have been.
 I wanted to say a massive thank you to Manuel for accepting the article idea, and giving me a chance to write my first post that people might actually read, for a site/blog that I have long admired.